abdelkrimou/ReactMoroccanQuiz/README.md

 Welcome to the React Quiz App focusing on Moroccan culture!
 This project was created with the intention of learning and understanding the concept of the useReducer hook in React.

+# 🚀 Update! 🚀

+I've just made a significant enhancement to my React project on GitHub (removing the old src file and adding a new one)!
+With a focus on enhancing scalability, maintainability, and state management, we've refactored the entire application to utilize the Context API.

+# 🔄 What's Changed?

+Implemented the Context API to efficiently manage application-wide state.
+Reorganized components to utilize context providers and consumers, streamlining data flow and reducing prop drilling.
+Enhanced code readability and maintainability by centralizing state management logic.

 ## Description

 This quiz app is designed to test your knowledge about various aspects of Moroccan culture, including geography, history, cuisine, traditions, and more.
 Through a series of multiple-choice questions, you'll have the opportunity to explore and learn fascinating facts about Morocco.